UW-ACE/ECA/README.md

 ### Production Environment Setup

 1. Create a `.env` file in the root directory, based off `.env.example.prod`
-2. Run `docker compose up -d` to start both the development and production containers
+2. Run `docker compose up -d --build` to start both the development and production containers
     * The Dockerfile is configured to automatically copy the `.env` to the bot container to use when the container is built

 When moving the bot to a new production environment, you may also need to migrate the MongoDB database information.
 This can be done using MongoDB tools.